 The first Central Executive Committee chairman was elected M.I.
 Kalinin, co-chairmen were G.I.
 Petrovsky, N.N.
 Narimov, A.G.
 Chervyakov.
 The Union government – the Peoples’ Commissars Council headed by V.I.
 Lenin - was also formed.

 In January of 1924 the Second All-Union congress of the Soviets adopted the first Constitution of the USSR based on the Declaration and the Treaty of 1922.
 The Constitution established the single union citizenship: a citizen of every republic was a citizen of the USSR.
-On the whole the Constitution copied the principles of 1918 Constitution of the RSFSR and preserved the limitation of the voting right for the significant part of the population.
 In 1924-1925 on the basis of 1922 Constitution were adopted the Constitutions of the Union Republics.

 The number of the Soviet Union members changed constantly: other Soviet republics joined it and the political division of the country also changed.

 In spite of the federative principle of the state system enunciated at the USSR foundation already in 1930s the power centralization was taking place.
 Gradually more and more functions were transferred from the republics’ authority to the authority of the centre.
 The local residents’ interests were often ignored.
-The situation became even more complex due to the increase of international marriages and migration processes.
 All of this resulted into the necessity of the new treaty conclusion that would take into account the new realities.
 However it was never signed due to the “sovereignty parade” and the state breakdown.